-The price people pay to celebrate Halloween is getting scary — the National Retail Federation reported an average of $82.93 per person was spent on Halloween-related purchases in 2016 — a record amount in the 11 years it has tracked consumer spending.
+The price people pay to celebrate Halloween is getting scary — the National Retail Federation estimates an average of $86.27 per person will be spent on Halloween-related purchases in 2019 — a record amount in the 11 years it has tracked consumer spending.
 But not everyone wants to spend that much on Halloween decorations, costumes and party food.

 Fortunately, there are plenty of ways to avoid scary bills this season — but you’ll need a game plan before you head out to the Halloween store.
 When you’re putting together Halloween party ideas on a budget, don’t overlook ways to snag cheap Halloween costumes, pare down Halloween food costs, and pick up other Halloween stuff that’s already on sale.
 Here are 10 Halloween ideas for throwing a killer party for under $50.

 Last updated Oct 22, 2019.

 - Cost: $20 or less

 Although big-box stores like Target and Walmart offer a large selection of Halloween costumes, decorations and party supplies, it can be tricky to stick to a budget of $50 when shopping the aisles at these stores.
 Shop online instead to pick up Halloween party supplies on the cheap from sites like Oriental Trading Company or even Amazon to stretch your dollars.

 When your Halloween party supply list includes things like tablecloths, plasticware, streamers, and other basic supplies, make your way to a dollar store.
 You can take advantage of savings on Halloween candy, find cheap Halloween decorations, or pick up paper plates for as little as $2 at Dollar General, for example.